johnbiundo/dev.to-articles/blog-posts/custom-transporter/custom-transporter-part5.md

 #### Other Bookkeeping

-Another element of our strategy is to manage Faye channel subscription intelligently.
-As we know, multiple inbound requests to `nestHttpApp` results in multiple outbound requests to, and responses from, `nestMicroservice`.
-We've been dealing with the multiplexing aspect of that challenge, but let's introduce one more requirement.
-An additional consequence of our design goal of **sharing a single inbound response channel** is that we we **must have only a single active subscription** to that response channel.
+One related issue we kind of glossed over is managing the Faye (response channel) subscription handler intelligently.
+We discussed the problem that we are essentially overwriting the Faye subscription handler each time we handle a new request.
+So an additional consequence of our design goal of **sharing a single inbound response channel** is that we we **must have only a single active subscription** to that response channel.
 When all active requests have completed, we unsubscribe.
 When a new request comes in, we subscribe again, and leave the subscription open until the channel quiesces (i.e., there are no more inflight requests) again.
+We'll need to add some bookkeeping to improve our current behavior (of simply overwriting the handler with each new response).

 #### Connection Management